 Let’s talk about how to deal with this fear.
 It is not only common but something we are programmed with.

 - Firstly, watch videos like spider related and learn all about them.
-You can read about the spider, and the spiderman movie is the best choice for it.
+You can read about the spider, and the Spiderman movie is the best choice.
 Knowledge is always power when it comes to a phobia.

 - Remember some simple facts about spiders that will put their danger in perspective. y